Severe Acute Respiratory Syndrome (SARS) in Children

 What is SARS in children?

 Severe acute respiratory syndrome (SARS) is a viral illness.
-It is very contagious and can spread quickly.
+SARS is caused by a type of coronavirus called SARS-associated coronavirus (SARS-CoV).
+SARS-CoV is related to but is not the same virus (SARS-CoV-2) that causes COVID-19.
+SARS-CoV is very contagious and can spread quickly.
 It can cause mild illness, severe illness, or death.
-It is now known as a virus that can pose a severe threat to public health.
+It's now known as a virus that can pose a severe threat to public health.
 No new cases of SARS have been diagnosed anywhere in the world since 2004.
 Any new cases need to be quickly diagnosed and treated.
 A child with SARS needs to be kept away from others until the illness is treated and cured.

 What causes SARS in a child?

 SARS is caused by a type of coronavirus.
-The virus is called SARS-related coronavirus (SARS-CoV).
+The virus is called SARS-associated coronavirus (SARS-CoV).
+It's not caused by SARS-CoV-2, which causes COVID-19.
+But the viruses are similar.
 Coronaviruses most often cause mild to moderate upper-respiratory illness.
 They can cause respiratory, digestive, liver, and nervous system diseases in animals.
 Researchers think that SARS is a virus that spread from animals to people.

 SARS-CoV spreads through close contact with someone who is infected with SARS.
-When a person with SARS coughs or sneezes, small drops of fluid from the nose and mouth virus can spray up to 3 feet.
+When a person with SARS coughs or sneezes, small drops of fluid from the nose and mouth can spray up to 3 feet.
 They may land on a child’s mouth, nose, or eyes.
-The virus also can spread when a child touches an object with droplets on it and then touches his or her mouth, nose, or eyes.
+The virus also can spread when a child touches an object with droplets on it and then touches their mouth, nose, or eyes.